SystemsApproach/sdn/preface.rst

 standards bodies, and other open source projects—each offering varied interpretations of what SDN *is* and *is not*.
-We discuss these other perspectives and explain how they fit into the larger scheme of things, but we do not let them deter us from describing an end-to-end approach to SDN.
+We discuss these other perspectives and explain how they fit into the larger scheme of things, but we do not let them deter us from describing the full breadth of SDN.
 Only time will tell where the SDN journey takes us, but we believe it is important to understand the scope of the opportunity.